-Any future NPDES-permitted dischargers of E. coli and other FC bacteria in this watershed will be required to implement the WLA portion of the TMDL and demonstrate consistency with the assumptions and requirements of this TMDL.
+Any future NPDES-permitted dischargers of E. coli and other FC bacteria in this watershed will be required to implement the WLA and demonstrate consistency with the assumptions and requirements of this TMDL.

-Figure 6.
+Figure 4.
 Location of NPDES Permitted Wastewater Treatment Plants